Board of Directors

-“We are reminded constantly of the power of what our organization does and has done for more than three and a half decades to help the neediest children in our city.” -Marjorie Lewis
+“We are reminded constantly of the power of what our organization does and has done

-Marjorie Ehrich Lewis, Chair
+-Marjorie Lewis, Board Chair

 Board Chair Marjorie Ehrich Lewis currently serves as Senior Advisor to Los Altos, California-based Beepi, Inc., which is online peer to peer marketplace for the sale of high-end used vehicles.
 Ms. Lewis retired from Gibson Dunn in December 2015, following a 35-year career as a commercial litigator.
 Ms. Lewis joined the firm in 1981 following a clerkship with Judge Warren Ferguson of the United States Court of Appeals for the Ninth Circuit.
 In 1988, Ms. Lewis became a partner in Gibson Dunn’s Los Angeles office.
 During her tenure, she served on the Firm’s Executive and Management Committees and as the Partner-In-Charge of the Los Angeles and Century City Offices.